 Dr. Hotamisligil’s research efforts focus on the genetic basis of common and complex diseases, particularly metabolic syndrome, obesity, diabetes, and heart disease.
-His research examines the molecular mechanisms of nutrient sensing and response pathways as they relate to physiological metabolic homeostasis and also to these pathologies how immune response is integrated to metabolic homeostasis.
+His research examines the molecular mechanisms of nutrient sensing and response pathways as they relate to physiological metabolic homeostasis and pathology, and how the immune response is integrated with metabolic homeostasis.

 The Sabri Ülker Center/Hotamisligil Lab currently seeks an outstanding postdoctoral fellow with general interest in metabolism, immunometabolism, integrated organelle function, lipid signaling, trafficking, and function, and systems approaches and screening, and genome editing platforms in the context of chronic metabolic diseases such as obesity, diabetes, and atherosclerosis.
 Strong training and experience in molecular, cellular, and organismal biology in relevant systems is required, including but not limited to hepatocytes, adipocytes, macrophages, and beta cells, both in vivo and in vitro.

 Critical priorities of the group include projects encompassing the role of immunometabolic pathways and organelle homeostasis in the context of nutritional and metabolic signals, and investigation of how such platforms may be exploited for therapeutic applications.
 There is also specific enthusiasm for candidates with interest in exploring novel genetic contributors to rare forms of metabolic disease, particularly diabetes, and characterizing the underlying mechanisms and functions.
 We welcome scientists interested in tackling out-of-the-box questions with interdisciplinary approaches to address major gaps in the knowledge in the aforementioned fields.
 In all of these areas, there will be opportunities for collaboration with local and outside research groups.